Mohtasim46/Weather-Application/README.md

 http://thinkificweather-env.eba-v4bi3twu.ap-south-1.elasticbeanstalk.com/
 ```

-So you may two different links in the api documentation.
+So I have two different links in the api documentation.

 ### Date
 May 31, 2021